Leo-768/discord-voice-channel-bot/README.md

 You can use [this link](https://discord.com/api/oauth2/authorize?client_id=742023404575522857&permissions=8&response_type=code&redirect_uri=https%3A%2F%2Fgithub.com%2FLeo-768%2Fdiscord-voice-channel-bot&scope=bot) to invite me.

-If I don't have `Administrator` permission, I will leave the server.

 ## Description
 This robot will create a channel dedicated to him in the specified category when the user joins the specified voice channel.
 He will have all the permissions to manage the channel, and the channel will been deleted when it was not any user in the channel  has `Mange Permission` permission.